 UPDATE: Will EASA Form 1 certificates be acceptable in the UK?

 Can the CAA advise what the CAA Form 1 will look like?

 A template is available here.
 As can be seen, the technical information remains largely unchanged and the Form is to be completed in accordance with the existing Instructions and AMC/GM with the exception that the Authority information in the header and the Form Reference itself (CAA Form 1 rather than EASA Form 1) is changed.

-Would CAA Form 1 certificates issued by UK organisations be accepted by third countries (e.g. USA)?
+UPDATE: Will CAA Form 1 certificates issued by UK organisations be accepted by third countries (e.g. USA)?

 Organisations will need to retain their UK approvals should they wish to access the benefits of any Bilateral Air Safety Agreement the UK has in place with third countries.

 CAA Form 1 certificates will be accepted by those states the UK has bilateral aviation safety arrangements in place with including; the USA, Canada, Japan and Brazil.